denisecase/datafun-01-spec/README.md

 ## Module Design

 Keep the code simple and understandable, focusing on basic Python features.
-Add additional notes and experiments as you like.
+Add notes and experiments as you like.
+Your README.md should introduce and explain the project.

 ## Evaluation Criteria